captn3m0/electron-fingerprints/HACKING.md

 2. beta releases
 3. older than 0.24.0 (electron was called atom-shell before that)

 All generated hashes are kept in `hashes/`.
+The generated lookup table is saved at lookup.json